rtwolfe/portfolio/portfolio.md

 ---

-## 3. Stratum — QA Automation Pipeline
+## 3. Stratum — QA Compiler

-**Point it at source code.
-It extracts the architecture, generates tests and docs, then decides whether it ships.**
+**The QA compiler.
+Full SDLC automation for testing, documentation, and quality assurance — point it at source code and it compiles the proof that it works.**

 > The problem: teams were shipping AI-generated test suites without checking whether the tests actually tested anything.
 Hallucinated assertions.
 Mocked-out logic.
 Tests that pass no matter what — going straight to CI.
 Nobody was testing the tests.
+And documentation?
+Either nonexistent or stale before the PR merged.
+The QA phase of the SDLC was manual, incomplete, and untrustworthy.

-Stratum is a multi-stage automated quality pipeline.
-It extracts full architecture using Claude and tree-sitter across 6 languages, generates unit tests and API tests across 4 frameworks, produces documentation with seven independent analyzers, then runs everything through eight independent quality gates.
-Each gate produces its own verdict.
+Stratum is a **QA compiler** that automates the testing and documentation phases of the SDLC.
+It takes source code as input and compiles a comprehensive quality assessment: full architecture extraction using Claude and tree-sitter across 6 languages, unit test generation across 4 test frameworks, API test generation across 4 test layers, documentation generation with 7 independent analyzers, and eight independent quality gates that each produce their own verdict.
 The audit engine aggregates them into a final pass or fail.
 A transparency layer tracks every skip, failure, and limitation — no silent failures.

+This isn't "generate some tests and hope they work."
+This is a **compiler** that automates SDLC quality assurance — the output is a validated, gated, auditable quality package.

 ### The Pipeline